 Alfriston School recognises that everyone is different and special owing to varying needs and cultures.
 We aim to treat all differences positively, recognising that diversity creates a collaborative, creative and understanding school, where everyone is included to do lots of different things and have lots of different experiences.

-Written by the children of Alfriston School
+Written by the children of Alfriston School - December 2017

-This is reflected in our Equality Information and Objectives and in our vision to be 'Fair, Friendly, Fulfilling and Fun'.
+Our Equality Statement is reflected in our vision to be 'Fair, Friendly, Fulfilling and Fun'.